Limi: Access

 To go to the Limi valley, one first needs to travel to Simikot, the headquarters of district Humla.
-Presently, the only way of traveling to Simikot, other than going on foot for several days, is to take a flight from Nepalgunj in the western Nepali plains.
+Presently, the way of traveling to Simikot, through bus by karnali highway or ,take a flight from Nepalgunj in the western Nepali plains.
 Limi valley can be accessed from Simikot by two routes.
 One follows the upstream course of the Humla Karnali river from Simikot to Hilsa; crosses the river at Hilsa, and climbs up the eastward trail to Limi valley.
 This route enters near Til village.
-Walking this route takes 5-7 days.
+Walking this route takes 5–7 days.
 The other route also begins by following the Humla Karnali river in an upstream direction, but diverges to turn north at the confluence of the Salli Khola and Humla Karnali rivers.
 This route goes over the 4,995m high Nyalu Lagna pass, enters Talung valley, and after another day's march, enters the Limi valley near Takche, east of village Dzang.
-Walking this route takes 4-5 days.
+Walking this route takes 4–5 days.
 A rough motorable road has been built from the Sino-Nepal border near Lapcha La pass till Salli Khola; it connects the eastern end of Limi, near Dzang, by road to Taklakot in Tibet (China).

 A permit is required to visit the northern areas of Humla, including Simikot and Limi valley.

 Culture

 The local inhabitants of the Limi valley, called the Limey, follow the Drikung Kagyu school of Tibetan Buddhism, and there is a small gonpa in each village.
 The Limey economy has traditionally been dependent on agriculture, supplemented by pastoralism and trade.
 Over history and in the present times, the Limi valley community has had various kinds of close ties with the neighboring region of Tibet.

-The Rinchenling gonpa at Halji is said to have been built by Lotsawa Rinchen Zangpo in the 11th century AD, and bears significant resemblances with the Tabo monastery in Spiti valley, India - also said to have been built by Rinchen Zangpo.
+The Rinchenling gonpa (monastery) at Halji is believed to have been built by Lotsawa Rinchen Zangpo, the 11th century AD Buddhist scholar and translator.
+There are narrative and forensic evidences that place the dating of the earliest parts of the monastery in the 11th century AD.
+The gonpa bears significant historical, artistic, and geographical resemblances with the Tabo monastery in Spiti valley, India - also believed to have been built by Rinchen Zangpo.

 Limi valley is also known for the Lapcha La pass, on the border with Tibet, from where one gets an expansive view of Lake Manasarovar and the distant Mount Kailash on a clear day.